 The release of new residential property schemes in Abu Dhabi is currently happening in a controlled fashion, thus avoiding an oversupply.
 Yet, the city's population is increasing, placing extra pressure on the property sector.

-Furthermore, a glance at the UAE's maturing mortgage market seems to suggest that property prices will indeed appreciate further.
+Furthermore, a glance at the United Arab Emirates' maturing mortgage market seems to suggest that property prices will indeed appreciate further.

 Investors in property in Abu Dhabi seeking a longer term property investment will be keen to learn that double figured property rental yields have been achieved by some buy to let investors.
 Prices of property in Abu Dhabi will therefore have to rise, so that property rental returns achieve traditionally lower yields, as is the case in more mature property markets.